onemanlingo/AI-driven-multi-Asset-Trading-Strategy/README.md

 ---

-For questions or contributions, open an issue or PR.
+For questions, please open an issue.

+---

+I will now write this updated content to the README.md and commit it with an appropriate message.